 -Guarantee a minimum of “last minute” offers helps to target people who plan their “leisure time” at the end of their business trip;

-– facilitate the payment of your services and products.
-According to stats, 69% of the bleasures use credit card to pay for their leisure when travelling.
+– Facilitate the payment of your services and products.
+According to stats, 69% of the bleisures use credit card to pay for their leisure when travelling.

 Did you know that…